 Nationally recognised for excellence and innovation in further education, Brockenhurst is a Beacon College, attracting around 3000 Sixth Form students from across the region each year, together with a mix of international students from around the world.

-Just over the Lymington River, Walhampton School is an independent day and boarding school for children aged 2-13.
+Just over the river, Walhampton School is an independent day and boarding school for children aged 2-13.

 For children there are enclosed playgrounds in Woodside Gardens and Bath Road, which has the added benefit of being next to the marinas and has a great view of the ferry heading in and out!
 Woodside Gardens also has a skate park.

 St Thomas Church with its famous tower and cupola is perhaps the most visible place of worship in Lymington, situated at the top of the High Street.
-There are a number of other Church of England, Roman Catholic and Baptist Churches in Lymington, and also the United Reformed Church right in the heart of the town, further down the High Street.
+There are a number of other Church of England, Roman Catholic, Baptist Churches and the United Reformed Church right in the heart of the town, further down the High Street.

-As well as the beautiful New Forest, Lymington and its surrounding areas have a multitude of gardens that are well worth a visit, including Spinners Garden in Pilley, New Forest Water Gardens in Everton and Exbury Gardens on the way to Beaulieu.
+As well as the beautiful New Forest, the surrounding areas have a multitude of gardens that are well worth a visit, including Spinners Garden in Pilley, New Forest Water Gardens in Everton and Exbury Gardens on the way to Beaulieu.
 In addition to this, Lymington Open Gardens delights locals and visitors alike and has been growing in size and popularity each year.

-The earliest settlement in the Lymington area was around the Iron Age hill fort known today as Buckland Rings, although Lymington itself began as an Anglo-Saxon village.
-Lymington was famous for making salt from the Middle Ages up to the 19th century and, from the early 19th century, had a thriving shipbuilding industry.
+The earliest settlement in the area was around the Iron Age hill fort known today as Buckland Rings, although Lymington itself began as an Anglo-Saxon village.
+It was famous for making salt from the Middle Ages up to the 19th century and, from the early 19th century, had a thriving shipbuilding industry.
 There are also tales of smugglers' tunnerls running from the olds inns to the town quay under the High Street.
-Today, the population of Lymington is approximately 17,410 (2011 census, Lymington, Boldre and Walhampton).
+Today, the population is approximately 17,410 (2011 census).